 Klout measures influence by output, rather than outgrowths or outcomes.
 The examples Berry cite demonstrating your influence in the eyes of Klout—people “retweeting, commenting, liking, sharing, responding” to your content—are all outputs and have no relationship to whether your target audience received your message (outgrowth) and acted upon it in the way you wanted (outcome).
 To Berry’s credit, she does admit it’s hard to measure whether somebody does a handstand of joy after reading your content.
 But just because measuring outgrowths and outcomes is hard, doesn’t elevate the importance of outputs.
 After all, should people who tweet or post Facebook updates all day at work have high Klout?
 Or does that really diminish their reputation and influence?

 Information alone does not change ideas or influence action.
-The examples Berry cite demonstrating your influence in the eyes of Klout—people “retweeting, commenting, liking, sharing, responding” to your content—also have little impact on changing ideas or influencing action, especially if your desired outcome costs a lot of money or has a high risk.
+The examples Berry cite demonstrating your influence in the eyes of Klout—people “retweeting, commenting, liking, sharing, responding” to your content—also have little impact on changing ideas or influencing action, especially if your desired outcome costs a lot of money or is high risk.
 To effect meaningful change, your messages need to give people a sense of self efficacy or invoke social pressure/community norms among other things.
 In other words, you need a passionate swarm united around a common interest.
 The examples Berry sites—“your grandmother liking your Facebook status” or “your friend from high school congratulating you on your recent job change”—have nothing to do with this.

 Klout doesn’t consider context and passion.
 Berry says President Obama reacting to your content means more than her reaction, implying interacting with people with high Klout raises your own.
 Klout, however, doesn’t seem to measure how relevant your message is to your audience.
 President Obama couldn’t influence me on hiring a chauffeur (like he would try) because I am not in the market for one.
 These days, context is king.
 For context to be meaningful from a business perspective, your messages need to have a business-relevant purpose that a swarm will rally around.
 In other words, no context + no passion = no influence.